 Of course, not all states require licensure for HVAC contractors, but many do.
 Do a quick search online to learn if your state requires a license so you know what you’re asking for when finding a contractor.
 The benefit to living in a state that requires a license is that it keeps you from using a contractor with less than qualified workers, and in the occasion you run in to an issue, you have the ability to report any issues with the work you received.

 Normally when you encounter a contractor operating without a license in a state that requires it, you’re more than likely dealing with someone you shouldn’t be.
 There’s most likely a reason they don’t have a license and it’s easy to assume they’re up to no good.

-Sure, these four tips may not thwart every encounter with an undesirable contractor, but they can help you determine who to trust and who not to trust in the Opelika area.
+Sure, these four tips may not thwart every encounter with an undesirable contractor, but they can help you determine who to trust and who not to trust in the Auburn and Opelika area.
 Fortunately for you, you can always trust the experienced team at Farnell Mechanical, Inc. to get the job done correctly the first time.
 Give them a call at 334-524-2458.